Eggenberg Palace, Graz: Gardens

 The various owners and builder-owners have always looked at the palace and at the surrounding gardens as corresponding elements.
 Thus, every succeeding generation has carried out significant alterations.

 The largest expansion of the garden occurred after the completion of the house.
 In the last third of the 17th century the garden was generously extended around the building.
 It followed the pattern of the strictly subdivided Italian garden, with parterres, bosquet areas, fountains, aviaries and pheasant gardens.

 Johann Leopold Count Herberstein allowed the whole arrangement to be reshaped into a French garden.
 As early as the 1770s, the Eggenberg Gardens were an attraction open to the Grazer public.

 However, with the advent of the Enlightenment and the liberalization of ideas under Joseph II, Holy Roman Emperor, by the end of the 18th century, it was thought that Baroque gardens were ugly; having a pruned nature constricted by too stringent norms.
 Jérôme Count Herberstein, as a fanatical garden lover, partook of this perspective and in 1802 prompted the stylish transformation of the Eggenberg Schloss Park into a picturesque English garden. labyrinths, fountains, straight paths and hierarchical patterns all had to give way to the call to "return to nature" in the sense of Jean-Jacques Rousseau.
-Apart from the straight entrance way, which was preserved, the goal was to create artificial vistas with the new, winding pathways and the illusion of being in an Arcadian landscape painting such as those of Claude Lorraine whose works inspired the likes of Stourhead as well as many others.
+Apart from the straight entrance way, which was preserved, the goal was to create artificial vistas with the new, winding pathways and the illusion of being in an Arcadian landscape painting such as those of Claude Lorrain whose works inspired the likes of Stourhead as well as many others.
 The recently restored Rose Mound formed the climax of this 19th-century landscape park.